benzado/heroic-sns/README.md

-# Heroic SNS Endpoint
+# Heroic::SNS, Rack middleware for Amazon SNS endpoints

-This gem contains a lightweight Rack middleware for AWS Simple Notification Service (SNS) endpoints.
+Heroic::SNS provides secure, lightweight Rack middleware for AWS Simple Notification Service (SNS) endpoints.

-SNS messages to your web application are intercepted, parsed, verified, and then passed along to your Rack application in the `sns.message` environment key.
+Any SNS messages POSTed by Amazon to your web application are intercepted, parsed, verified, and then passed along via the `sns.message` environment key.

-If something goes wrong, the error will be passed along in the `sns.error` environment key. `Endpoint` does not log any messages itself.
+If something goes wrong, the error will be passed along via the `sns.error` environment key. `Heroic::SNS::Endpoint` does not log any messages itself.

-This gem *does not* depend on [aws-sdk][].
-In fact, the only dependency it has beyond the standard libraries is [rack][].
-This is intentional, since AWS credentials are not required to receive SNS notifications.
+**Heroic::SNS aims to be secure.** All message signatures are verified (to avoid forgeries) and stale messages are rejected (to avoid replay attacks).

+**Heroic::SNS aims to be lightweight.** Beside Ruby standard libraries there are no dependencies beside [rack][].
+Specifically, Heroic::SNS *does not* depend on [aws-sdk][].
+They will be friendly to each other, however, if you include both in a project.

 [aws-sdk]: https://github.com/aws/aws-sdk-ruby
 [rack]: http://rack.github.io/

 ## Overview

+1. `gem install heroic-sns`
+2. `require 'heroic/sns'`
-1. Install in your middleware stack
+3. Install `Heroic::SNS::Endpoint` in your Rack app's middleware stack
-2. Get SNS messages from `env['sns.message']`
+4. Get SNS messages from `env['sns.message']`
-3. Get errors from `env['sns.error']`
+5. Get errors from `env['sns.error']`

 ## How to use it

-Simply add the following to your `config.ru` file:
+Once you have installed the gem, simply add the following to your `config.ru`
+file:

     use Heroic::SNS::Endpoint, :topics => /:aws-ses-bounces$/

-For Rails, you could also install it in `/config/initializers/sns_endpoint.rb`:
+On Rails, you could also install it in `/config/initializers/sns_endpoint.rb`:

     Rails.application.config.middleware.use Heroic::SNS::Endpoint, :topic => ...